nop33/si/src/content/blog/launch-plan/index.md

 Our goal is for SI to be an independently operating entity by the start of Q3 2021.
 The legal institution of SI consists of the constitutive assembly, application for nonprofit status and official registration.
 The public launch of SI has two phases: publishing the website and an announcement on the EA forum.
 The operational launch entails opening bank accounts and arranging fiscal sponsorship for donors from abroad.

-In Q2, we will define our organizational structure to formalize the role of the governing board in a set of bylaws.
+In Q2, we will define our organizational structure.
 We will formalize the individual affiliation of board members, advisers and collaborators.
 Further, we will finalize our recruiting process, including the development of work tests; develop our onboarding process; and set up our operations infrastructure for accounting, monitoring, evaluation and learning.

 ## Adaptive planning